 About Kinesis

-Working on KineticFusion, my mapping research, and now KineticGrid has given me exposure to the many aspects of running a business, but has also allowed me to delve into a broad range of technologies.
+Working on KineticFusion, my mapping research, KineticGrid and assorted new pursuits has given me exposure to the many aspects of running a business, but has also allowed me to delve into a broad range of technologies.
 Making quick business and technical decisions, following how these decisions have impacted weeks and months into the future, and seeing how these choices have impacted clients, employers and the products themselves have been revelatory.

 • Reverse engineering of SWF format and all later SWF versions